zammitt/PowerShellTranscriptIssue/readme.md

 ## How to reproduce

-Given the script below (Note: The project file in this repo is configured to run this script when launched in visual studio):
+Given the script below (You can easily execute this by launching the project file from this repo in Visual Studio)

 ```
 Start-Transcript -Path transcript.txt -UseMinimalHeader